Empire Theatre (42nd Street): Relocation and restoration

 The theater's relocation required several months of preparation.
 The entire relocation was supposed to have occurred on February 17, 1998, but this was postponed because New York City officials wanted to perform the relocation on a weekend.
-Instead, the structure was initially moved 30 ft on February 22, while the rest of the relocation occurred during a five-hour period on March 1.
+As such, the structure was initially moved 30 ft on February 22, while the rest of the relocation occurred during a five-hour period on March 1.
 Hydraulic jacks moved the theater in five-minute bursts, moving the theater about 5 ft during each burst.
 Two large balloons representing Abbott and Costello, who first performed together at the theater in 1935, were rigged to appear as if they were dragging the theater westward.
 Large construction markers, referencing Abbott and Costello's "Who's on First?" comedy routine, were placed along the construction fence to mark the move's progress.
 Two portable heaters continued to heat the empty auditorium as it was being relocated.
 The event attracted several hundred spectators.
-Until 2022, the 3700 ST structure was the heaviest building in New York City that had ever been relocated.
+Until 2022, the 3700 ST structure was the heaviest building in New York City to have been relocated.

 After the theater was relocated, Forest City Ratner planned to recreate stonework on the facade, which at several places had been stripped to a layer of brick.
 At the time of the relocation, its interior was in poor condition, with peeling paint and missing boxes, but the auditorium retained most of its plasterwork.
 The theater's facade was cleaned, while the interior was adapted to become the lobby of the AMC multiplex.
 Midway through the project, Forest City Ratner decided to add a 455-room hotel above the new entertainment and retail spaces to the east.
 The hotel was built atop a large truss, which in turn was supported by reinforced-concrete walls and eight large steel columns, since the hotel was structurally separate from the rest of the development.
-The large size of the steel columns necessitated that the size of the AMC multiplex be reduced slightly.
+The large size of the steel columns required the architects to slightly reduce the size of the AMC multiplex.